ostroproject/ostro-os/doc/architecture/security-threat-analysis.rst

  Notification mechanism.
 If swupd is used wrapped in Soletta, it will report back to the caller about the error.
-The caller must then notify the user or do other appropriate actions based on preconfigured policies, such as changing the update mirror.
+The caller must then notify the user or do other appropriate actions based on pre-configured policies, such as changing the update mirror.

 Lib-6
 -----